 In an upcoming paper with Jonah Kudler-Flam, we show a universal limit shape for four cellular automata models on SG, and identify the precise order of fluctuations in each model.

-Presentation at Cornell Fractals 6 conference: PDF Slides (open in Adobe Acrobat to run the simulations); YouTube Video.
+NEW!
+Presentation at Universität Potsdam: PDF Slides (open in Adobe Acrobat to run the simulations).

 ◇ Power dissipation on the Feynman-Sierpinski ladder circuit and the Hanoi tower circuits (with 10 other coauthors, from the 2015 UConn math REU fractals group)